ExpressVPN Pros & Cons

 If you have protocol selection switched to Automatic, ExpressVPN’s proprietary obfuscation technology is activated by default.
 This means it’s able to beat aggressive state censors not just in China but also in countries like UAE, Turkey, and Saudi Arabia, too.

-Greatfire.org’s ‘Circumvention Central’ keeps track of which online tools work on the internet in China.
-As you can see here, ExpressVPN is super consistent.
-These numbers are based on dozens of tests a day over a number of different platforms.
-For this reason, we’re confident ExpressVPN will work for you in China.
+As you can see from the graph above, ExpressVPN is very consistent in China.
+The numbers are based on dozens of tests a day over a number of different platforms.
+For this reason, we’re confident ExpressVPN will work well for you in China.

 However, as the main website is currently blocked by Chinese censors, you’ll need to find a working mirror site in order to sign up to the service if you’re already overseas.